More Information About Asparagus

 Outside of the edible Asparagus officinalis, the genus Asparagus has been largely relegated to the role of tropical houseplant or bouquet filler (Asparagus fern: Asparagus sprengeri & A. setaceous; Foxtail Fern: A. densiflorus).
 This is a sad thing because other species of Asparagus ferns make wonderful sun-loving garden plants with frilly foliage.
 We grow many wonderful Asparagus ferns from China, Korea, and Africa in our garden that have proven to be reliable sun garden perennials.
 We are continuing to experiment hoping to find even more.
 Any of these temperate zone Asparagus ferns would also make nice houseplants if you can make a little adjustment for the looser foliage.

-Asparagus ferns are very durable and extremely drought tolerant in the garden while providing a nice airy textural contrast to the bolder elements of the garden.
+Asparagus ferns are very durable and extremely drought tolerant plants in the garden while providing a nice airy textural contrast to the bolder elements.
 Some are also salt tolerant plants and are suitable for coastal gardens.
 And some garden-worthy asparagus ferns, such as Asparagus virgatus also make great cut foliage for flower arrangers.

 How to Grow Asparagus Fern (in the garden)

-- Design Considerations / Siting: The tall Asparagus species are lianas which are a type of semi-woody vine that climb primarily by leaning on their neighbors, often clinging to them with the help of short thorns.
+- Design Considerations: The tall Asparagus species are lianas which are a type of semi-woody vine that climb primarily by leaning on their neighbors, often clinging to them with the help of short thorns.
 For these tall Asparagus, tall neighbors or a wall make nice companions.
 Other Asparagus ferns are clump-forming plants not too dissimilar in shape from the more familiar houseplant Asparagus densiflorus.

 - Sun: Full sun or Partial sun.

 - Water: Although quite drought tolerant, Asparagus fern foliage stays the most attractive with regular water.